syp1975/playground/README.md

 2. ``~/.playground/rc/<repo>.<hostname>``

 The values of the variables defined on the per host configuration file, will overwrite the values of the variables of the main configuration file.

+When executing scripts trough privileged scalation (sudo), remember to use ``pg sudo`` command instead of ``sudo pg``.
+This is because the playground and repository configurations files are sourced instead of being executed as a command and sudo can not execute shell builtin commands.

 ## Some examples
 ```sh